minhalAftab/CountryInfo.io/README.md

 4. **Integration of Geographic Information:**
     - Utilization of latitude and longitude data obtained from the API to incorporate a geographical map feature.

+4. **Integration of Cypress and Jest Testing:**
+    - Integrated frontend and backend testing.